levkk/rwf/docs/docs/controllers/index.md

 # Controller basics

-Rwf comes with multiple pre-build controllers that can be used out of the box, for example to handle WebSocket connections, REST-style interactions, or serving static files.
+Rwf comes with multiple pre-built controllers that can be used out of the box, for example, to handle WebSocket connections, REST-style interactions, or serving static files.
 For everything else, the `Controller` trait can be implemented to handle any kind of HTTP requests.

 ## What's a controller?